s-oram/malkovich-wiki/README.md

 2. A GUI written in HTML and Javascript that is displayed in a browser.

 The original plan was to bundle it all up into a standalone application with Electron or similar.
 However once bundled performance took a big hit and there were a few other small niggles.

-## Project Status

-Malkovich is a small side project.
-It's something I use daily and it provides useful learning opportunities.
-There are no immediate plans to distribute it to a wider audience.